noseglasses/Leidokos-Python/README.md

-1. The CMake setup process automatically detects Boost Python and a Python installation and prepares all plugins that reside in one or more directories that are specified through the CMake variable `KALEIDOSCOPE_MODULE_REPO_PATHS`.
+1. The CMake setup process automatically detects Boost Python and a Python installation and prepares all plugins that reside in one or more directories that are specified through the CMake variable `KALEIDOSCOPE_HARDWARE_BASE_PATH`.
 It also prepares the overall build system by generating symbolic links in specific places.
 The latter is necessary to allow for builds that can run on the host system (x86) rather than the keyboard.